LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->get(position::integer)

-   This method takes a parameter that specifies the position of the character to return.
+   Takes a parameter that specifies the position of the character to return.

 .. member:: string->equals(find, case::boolean)
 .. member:: string->equals(find, -case::boolean= ?)